+1. In the event of a conflict between this agreement and the Head Lease, the Head Lease shall prevail

+This AGREEMENT dated the \\\\\ day of \\\\\, 2021.

+Is between:

-1. In the event of a conflict between this agreement and the Head Lease, the Head Lease shall prevail This A GREEMENT dated the day of, 2021.
-Is betw veen: and SIMON FRASER STUDENT SOCIETY, ("SFSS"), a society incorporated pursuant to the Societies Act (British Columbia), having its offices at Simon Fraser University, Burnaby, British Columbia, Canada SIMON FRASER PUBLIC INTEREST RESEARCH GROUP, ("SFPIRG"),a society incorporated pursuant to the Society Act (British Columbia), having its offices at Simon
+SIMON FRASER STUDENT SOCIETY, ("SFSS"), a society incorporated pursuant to the Societies Act (British Columbia), having its offices at Simon Fraser University, Burnaby, British Columbia, Canada

+SIMON FRASER PUBLIC INTEREST RESEARCH GROUP, ("SFPIRG"), a society incorporated pursuant to the Society Act (British Columbia), having its offices at Simon Fraser University, Burnaby, British Columbia, Canada